MicrosoftDocs/azure-devops-docs/docs/repos/git/create-repo-intellij.md

   ![Commit Earth](_img/create-repo-intellij/commit-earth.png)

-  Note that this change is only done locally; it hasn't been changed in our VSTS repo yet.
+  Note that this change is only done locally; it hasn't been changed in our Azure DevOps Services repo yet.

 ## Create a pull request
 You can push your local branch to the server and create a pull request for your team to review.